Isabelle Riepe (University of Warwick)

 Second, based on data from the British Social Attitude Survey, it can be concluded that Britain has shifted towards the centre-left economically and socially.
 One explanation given was the austerity politics – reduction of public spending by the government – of the last few years, implying that people wanted more public spending on institutions like the NHS.
 Furthermore, contrary to what has been suggested Britons have overall become more libertarian than authoritarian in 2016 compared to 2010, which means that people want less intervention into their private lives from the state.
 However, this is truer for London than for the whole of Britain.
-This suggests a potential North – South divide, the North and Midlands had similar levels of libertarianism to London in 2010.
-Now while overall levels of libertarianism have increased, London has increased significantly more than the North and the Midlands.
+This suggests also a potential North – South divide.
+The North and Midlands used to have similar levels of libertarianism to London in 2010, now, while overall, levels of libertarianism have increased, London has increased significantly more than the North and the Midlands.

 Third, the Tory party is not faring well in terms of competence in relation to the Brexit negotiations.
 Downgraded UK credit ratings and the now infamous David Davis and Michel Barnier picture at the Brexit talks suggest to the public that the government has shown little competence in handling Brexit and its consequences.

 Fourth, providing a prediction for the 2022 election is impossible currently, but the Conservative Party could experience a unifying momentum once a Brexit deal has been made.
 Murr argued that voters tend to have little long-term memory and are much more influenced by events in the last couple of years or even months before an election, which suggests that 2019 and after will be of more significance for a 2022 election.